| Looking back to the history of Zen, we can

 monthly Ryaku fusatsu offers the possibility to renew this

+commitment.
 Zazen is a spiritual practice, not a means

 to reduce stress and live in a more relaxed way (this is only